 What we noticed running it

 Key design is hard to change later.
-Our key structure is images/YYYY/MM/timestamp-random.ext.
-Because image URLs are embedded in Lexical editor JSON stored in the database, changing the key format would break every image in every existing entry.
-The year/month prefix was a deliberate choice — it makes it easy to configure lifecycle policies that expire old objects later without having to touch the data.
+Image keys carry a year/month prefix.
+Because image URLs are embedded in Lexical editor JSON stored in the database, changing the key format would break every image in every existing entry — there is no cheap migration.
+The date prefix was a deliberate choice: it makes it easy to configure lifecycle policies that expire old objects later without having to touch the data.
+Pick this before you ship, because you only get to pick once.

 fetch still cannot track upload progress.
-ReadableStream upload support is limited enough that it doesn't work reliably across browsers and isn't available in the React Native runtime at all.
-We use XMLHttpRequest for both platforms.
+Request-side ReadableStream support is limited enough that it doesn't work reliably across browsers, and it isn't available in the React Native runtime at all.
+We use XMLHttpRequest on both platforms.
 The progress event is straightforward and the behavior is consistent.
 As of mid-2026, nothing has changed to make fetch viable here.

-retryable on errors pays for itself.
+The retryable flag on errors pays for itself.
 Tagging errors with whether a retry makes sense felt like over-engineering at first.
 In practice, it makes the UI branching trivial: network errors get a retry button, format or size errors do not.
-The classification lives in the service layer, not scattered across UI components.
+The classification lives in the service layer, not scattered across UI components — which means the web and mobile UIs make the same decision without coordinating.

 Related Posts